usernyan/linked-list-c/README.md

 ```

 Functions that might change which node is the head of the list return the new head.
-For example, insert\_first and other functions that add or remove nodes should be used list so:
+For example, insert\_first and other functions that add or remove nodes should be used like so:
 ```c
 #include <stdlib.h>
 void main() {